anujvaghani0/Text-Summarization-NLP-Project/README.md

 # Text-Summarization-NLP-Project
-The primary goal of the Text Summarization NLP Project is to develop a robust and accurate summarization system that can efficiently process various types of textual content, including articles, news reports, research papers, and more.
+The Text Summarization NLP Project is an innovative and advanced natural language processing (NLP) initiative designed to automate the process of generating concise and coherent summaries from lengthy texts.
+This project harnesses the power of cutting-edge machine learning algorithms and deep learning techniques to extract key information and condense it into a shorter, easy-to-understand format.